vapor/docs/4.0/docs/leaf/getting-started.md

 Once you have configured Leaf, you will need to ensure you have a `Views` folder to store your `.leaf` files in.
 By default, Leaf expects the views folder to be a `./Resources/Views` relative to your project's root.

-You will also likely want to enable Vapor's [`FileMiddleware`](https://api.vapor.codes/vapor/latest/Vapor/Classes/FileMiddleware.html) to serve files from your `/Public` folder.
+You will also likely want to enable Vapor's [`FileMiddleware`](https://api.vapor.codes/vapor/latest/Vapor/Classes/FileMiddleware.html) to serve files from your `/Public` folder if you plan on serving Javascript and CSS files for instance.

 ```
 VaporApp